 ‘Prayer at Sunrise’ by James Weldon Johnson is a two stanza poem which is separated into one set of nine lines and one set of eight.
 Each stanza adheres to its own rhyme scheme.
 The first follows a pattern of abbccdddd while the second rhymes, aabbccdd.

 The poem begins with the speaker describing the power of the sun in the morning.
 The dawn comes and the light and warmth drive off the shadows of the night.
-All of the layers of mist which covered the landscape and obscured the speaker’s view, are removed.
+All of the layers of mist that covered the landscape and obscured the speaker’s view are removed.
 He describes the light as being powerful and omnipresent, just as God is.

-In the second half of the poem the speaker turns his words to God, praying for the joy and strength to make it through the day.
-He also asks the he be able to impart some of his strength to the strength-less and his joy to the joyless.
+In the second half of ‘Prayer at Sunrise’, the speaker turns his words to God, praying for the joy and strength to make it through the day.
+He also asks that he be able to impart some of his strength to the strength-less and his joy to the joyless.
 There is nothing else he wants, other than to help others when he can and make it through life himself.

 Analysis of Prayer at Sunrise

 Now thou art risen, and thy day begun.How shrink the shrouding mists before thy face,

 As up thou spring’st to thy diurnal race!